Policy Learning with Adaptively Collected Data: Proof of Main Lemmas

 Let $(\pi_{a,t}^*,\pi_{b,t}^*, \epsilon_t^*)$ denote the policies and the Rademacher sequence that attains the supremum (we assume without loss of generality that the supremum is attainable; otherwise we can simply apply a limiting argument).
-By definition, we have
+For a positive integer $m$, define